ICTMCG/FakeSV/README.md

 # FakeSV
 Official repository for ["***FakeSV: A Multimodal Benchmark with Rich Social Context for Fake News Detection on Short Video Platforms***"](https://arxiv.org/abs/2211.10973), AAAI 2023.
+(Please note that the arxiv version is more complete.)
 - **Dataset**: The video ID (which can be used to infer the video URL) and corresponding annotations have been released.
 Also, we provide two data split used in the paper, i.e. event-based and temporal.
 - **Models**: We reproduce some SOTA methods on fake news video detection to provide benchmark results for FakeSV.
 Codes for our proposed model SV-FEND and other methods are provided.